grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
-   <td>CIC Issuing Group members enroll 5+ community members each
+   <td>CAV Issuing Group members enroll 5+ community members each
    </td>
    <td>Number of active users in the solution, segregated by male, female, boys and girls
    </td>